darkstne/website/pages/staff.md

 </div>
 </center>

 Mods are the network's general moderators who have access to all of the tools that are essential for moderation.
 Everyone starts somewhere, and with us, it's here.
+In general, they oversee:
+* Behavior and compliance of [layers across our platforms
+* General server moderation processes
+* Responsible reporting and knowledge of the chain of command
 <br>
 <a class="button button--secondary button--rounded button--lg" style="margin-top: 1rem; margin-bottom: 1rem; background-color: #1e8449;" href="{{ site.baseurl }}/hc/content-moderation#mod">Learn more about Mods</a>